tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

 ## Reading the Header

 Since the sensor data is repeated, you need to look for the header to know when you're at the beginning of each set of readings.
+The Arduino Serial API offers a few ways to do this:
+* [`Serial.find()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/find/) looks for a string of text,
+* [`Serial.findUntil()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/finduntil/) looks for a string, but terminates if it hits a single-byte terminator,
+* [`Serial.readBytes()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/readbytes/) reads the whole serial buffer into an array, and
+* [`Serial.readBytesUntil()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/readbytesuntil/) reads the serial buffer into an array until it reaches a given character.

-The Arduino Serial API offers a few ways to do this: [`Serial.find()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/find/), [`Serial.findUntil()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/finduntil/), [`Serial.readBytes()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/readbytes/), and [`Serial.readBytesUntil()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/readbytesuntil/).
-After you find the header, you need to wait for the rest of the bytes, however.
-You can combine these steps using the `Serial.readBytesUntil()` function, which lets you read bytes into a buffer until you get a given byte.
+After you find the header, you need to wait for the rest of the bytes, however, so the `Serial.readBytesUntil()` function is the best one in this case.
 The [buffer_read_test example]({{site.codeurl}}/EnvironmentalSensors/PMS3005_AQI_sensor/buffer_read_test/buffer_read_test.ino) shows how to do this.
 It looks for the first header byte, 0x42, and stores bytes in a 32-byte array called buffer until it finds that byte.
 The key function is `Serial1.readBytesUntil()`, used like so:

 ```arduino
  // read into the buffer until you hit 0x42: